Canada Home Buying Guide 2024

 If you are selling your home in order to buy a new one, the equity (what’s left after you pay back the mortgage and all other expenses) is available to be used as down payment provided that you sell your home prior to buying the new one.

-While you won’t need the full down payment until your purchase closes (which can be months after you make an offer), the seller will likely require you to put down a deposit.
+While you won’t need the full down payment until your purchase closes (which can be months after you make an offer), the seller will likely require you to put down a deposit (typically 3-5% of the purchase price).
 Thus, you should make sure that you have funds available when you start house hunting to put down as a deposit (your realtor will go over how much is required).

 Do I need anything other than a down payment?